awslabs/eksdemo/docs/install-awslb.md

   aws-lb-controller, aws-lb, awslb

 Flags:
-      --chart-version string     chart version (default "1.4.7") -c, --cluster string           cluster to install application (required) --default                  set as the default IngressClass for the cluster --dry-run                  don't install, just print out all installation steps -h, --help                     help for aws-lb-controller -n, --namespace string         namespace to install (default "awslb") --service-account string   service account name (default "aws-load-balancer-controller") --set strings              set chart values (can specify multiple or separate values with commas: key1=val1,key2=val2) --use-previous             use previous working chart/app versions ("1.4.6"/"v2.4.5") -v, --version string           application version (default "v2.4.6")
+      --chart-version string         chart version (default "1.5.3") -c, --cluster string               cluster to install application (required) --default-ingress-class        set the alb IngressClass as the default for the cluster --default-target-type string   set the default target type for target groups (default "instance") --disable-webhook              disable the webhook so the in-tree controller can provision CLBs --dry-run                      don't install, just print out all installation steps -h, --help                         help for aws-lb-controller -n, --namespace string             namespace to install (default "awslb") --replicas int                 number of replicas for the controller deployment (default 1) --service-account string       service account name (default "aws-load-balancer-controller") --set strings                  set chart values (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --use-previous                 use previous working chart/app versions ("1.4.8"/"v2.4.7") -v, --version string               application version (default "v2.5.2")
 ```

 The help content provides a lot of valuable information at a glance.
-The default chart and application versions, namespace and service account names are included along with optional flags to modify the defaults if desired.
+The default chart version, application version, namespace, and service account name are included along with optional flags to modify the defaults if desired.

+The AWS Load Balancer Controller specific flags are:
+* `--default-ingress-class` -- This flag sets the provided `alb` IngressClass as [default IngressClass](https://kubernetes.io/docs/concepts/services-networking/ingress/#default-ingress-class) in cluster.
+* `-default-target-type` -- You can set the default target type for the load balancer target groups.
+Options include `instance` and `ip`.
+* `--disable-webhook` -- With the v2.5.0 release, the AWS Load Balancer Controller added a mutating webhook to default a Service of type `LoadBalancer` to a Network Load Balancer (NLB) from a Classic Load Balancer (CLB).
+You can disable the webhook using this flag.
+You will no longer be able to provision a Classic Load Balancer (CLB) from your Kubernetes Service unless you use this flag.
+* `--replicas` -- `eksdemo` defaults to only 1 replica for easier log viewing in a demo environment.
+You can use this flag to increase to the default AWS Load Balancer Controller Helm chart value of 2 replicas for high availability.

 A very powerful optional flag is the `--dry-run` flag.
 This will print out details about any dependencies and exactly how the application install will take place so there is no mystery about the steps `eksdemo` is taking to install your application.
 Let’s use the the `--dry-run` flag to understand how the AWS Load Balancer Controller will be installed.
 Replace `<cluster-name>` with the name of your EKS cluster.